-Make the most of golden hour with these spectacular sunset viewing spots around Brisbane.
+Make the most of golden hour with our list of the best spots to catch a Brisbane sunset!

-As we approach the end of the year, we get to say goodbye to short winter days and chilly evenings, and instead give a warm welcome to optimal sunset viewing weather.
-There’s nothing better than heading out for the afternoon and basking in the warm air while watching the sky turn a beautiful palette of oranges, reds, pinks and purples.
+There’s nothing better than heading out for the afternoon and basking in the warm air while watching the sky turn into a beautiful palette of oranges, reds, pinks and purples.

 Whether you prefer gazing out over the city centre from the hillside or heading out to the coastline to watch the sun dip below the horizon, Brisbane has a plethora of vantage points no matter what you’re in the mood for.
 Bring your friends and snap up your cameras because these views are ones you will definitely want to capture.

-Keep reading for the ultimate list of the best 10 sunset viewing spots in Brisbane.
+So, for something truly spectacular, read on through our list of the best sunset spots in Brisbane!

 Kangaroo Point Cliffs